 Join us for an informative webinar on Insolvency

-Presented by KPMG in Bermuda's Mike Penrose and Conyers, Dill & Pearman's Rhys Williams, this webinar is designed to help business owners and company directors who are looking for guidance through this challenging time.
+Presented by KPMG in Bermuda's Andrew Shailer and Conyers, Dill & Pearman's Rhys Williams, this webinar is designed to help business owners and company directors who are looking for guidance through this challenging time.

 The session will review to identify insolvency signals, provide owners and directors direction on their fiduciary duties, solvent and insolvent process options and discuss the liquidation process.

 Who should attend?
 Persons with financial and overall responsibilities for the financial health and welfare of businesses.

 This session will be conducted as a webinar, via zoom and registered attendees will be provided log in details the day prior to the event.